 T-20, sold under the brand name Fuzeon, is a type of anti-HIV (antiretroviral) drug called a fusion inhibitor.
 T-20 is used in combination with other anti-HIV drugs to treat (but not cure) HIV.

 How does T-20 work?

 T-20 is the first drug in a relatively new class of anti-HIV drugs called fusion inhibitors.
 Fusion inhibitors like T-20 stop HIV from attaching (fusing) to the outside of the cell, preventing it from getting inside the cell at all.

 T-20 is a very large molecule compared to other anti-HIV drugs.
 If taken orally (in pill form), the digestive system would break it down into pieces that would no longer work.
 Therefore, it has to be delivered directly into the blood to be effective.
 (Other anti-HIV drugs can be taken orally because the digestive system leaves their smaller molecules intact.)

 How do people with HIV use T-20?

 T-20 is used in combination with other anti-HIV drugs from different classes.
 Such combinations are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE’s A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE’s Your Guide to HIV Treatment.

 T-20 is approved for use in treatment-experienced HIV-positive adults who are resistant to other anti-HIV drugs.
 (See “Drug Resistance” below).
 Neither T-20 nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following: